tiberiuichim/presentations/volto-pluggables/slides.md

 ## Do we need pluggability?

-- Pluggable = reusable, scalable
+- Extensible = reusable, scalable
-- Pluggability is hard.
+- Extensibility is hard.
 Design upfront.
-- Volto blocks are extensible through dedicated API
+- Many Volto things are extensible through dedicated API
 - How deep to go with declared configuration?

 <!--
-- Components can now declare "slots"
-- Replaces `<Portal>`
--

-Pluggability enables scalability and reuse.
-Because of "programmed" (via the configuration) pluggability, Volto blocks can be recycled: a new view template can reuse the block data to show things in a different way, the variations can extend the block schema model to add new features to the block.
+Extensibility enables scalability and reuse.
+Because of "programmed" (via the configuration) extensibility, Volto blocks can be recycled: a new view template can reuse the block data to show things in a different way, the variations can extend the block schema model to add new features to the block.

-But pluggability is also hard: it requires designing an API and a pluggability model.
+But extensibility is also hard: it requires designing an API and a extensibility model.
 With ZCA this is reduced as there are already established patterns and best practices.

+When programming Plone the ZCA is its most basic language.
+Everything is a component, writing an interface and an adaptor is the most natural thing.
+Because of this, we're pretty much guaranteed pluggability almost everywhere.
 -->

 ## Pluggables = on-demand viewlets